 29. Catch a flamenco show in Andalusia

 You can catch shows in Madrid or Barcelona – usually in a theater or fancier venue – but the spiritual home of Flamenco resides in the Andalusia region, like Seville, Granada, and Cadiz.
-In these cities, especially Seville, you can find an excellent range of flamenco shows for every budget and atmosphere.
+In these cities, especially if you stay in Seville, you can find an excellent range of flamenco shows for every budget and atmosphere.

 In fact, in my experience, the people of Cadiz love to dance: salsa, flamenco, you name it.
 You can seek out some amazing dancing clubs in this university town (and some awesome hostels to boot!).

 30. Watch for pickpockets in the big cities